 - Long Branch Design Guidelines [PDF] (pdf, 3MB)

 Recommendations for the community of older, neighborhood-oriented commercial areas and a mix of single-family and A building or complex of buildings each containing three or more A building or a portion thereof that provides complete living facilities including, at a minimum, facilities for cooking, sanitation, and sleeping, for not more than one family.dwelling units or apartments.
 Units usually do not have the private, ground-level outdoor space that is required for townhouses.multifamily housing, are one in a series of The land use element of an approved and adopted general, master, sector, or functional plan.land use plans that set design and development patterns in Purple Line station areas.

-Reflecting input from members of the community collected over three years, the draft recommends new mixed-use zoning, varied housing options to serve residents at different life stages, and a safe, connected pedestrian and bicycle network.
-Overall, planners expect the transit stations â€“ at Arliss Street and University Boulevard â€“ to catalyze redevelopment and reinvestment.
+Reflecting input from members of the community collected over three years, the plan recommends new mixed-use zoning, varied housing options to serve residents at different life stages, and a safe, connected pedestrian and bicycle network.
+Overall, planners expect the Purple Line stations to be completed by 2022â€“ at Arliss Street and University Boulevard â€“ to catalyze redevelopment and reinvestment.
 The plan includes a recommendation to designate the Flower Theater and Shopping Center as a historic site, placing it on the county Master Plan for Historic Preservation.

-The Design Guidelines will assist in implementing the recommendations in the approved and adopted Long Branch Sector Plan.
+The Design Guidelines assist in implementing the recommendations in the approved and adopted Long Branch Sector Plan.
 The Design Guidelines, comprised of text, maps, illustrations and photos, are not regulations.
 They illustrate the plan vision and suggest ways the plan recommendations may be met, encouraging creative designs that create an attractive public realm.
 They also provide guidance in creating graceful transitions between existing single-family zoned residential properties and proposed CRT zoned properties.